expo/expo/docs/pages/faq/implementing-a-checkbox.md

 ## Controlling the checkbox

-This checkbox isn't useful in this state because the `checked` value is only accessible from within the component - more often than not you'll want to control the checkbox from outside.
+This checkbox isn't useful in this state because the `checked` value is accessible only from within the component — more often than not you'll want to control the checkbox from outside.
 This is achievable by defining `checked` and `onChange` as props that are passed into the checkbox:

 <SnackInline>